giuliorm/dir-diff/README.md

 difference in the third directory.

 **multithreaded** branch contains a simple thread pool implementation in order to make copying of the files faster.
-It actually works, (43,... milliseconds on single-threaded version agains the 25,... milliseconds on multithreaded version on 500 directories in each _first_ and _second_ directories, resulting into the 500 directories in the _result_ dir).
+It actually works (a bit), (39,... milliseconds on single-threaded version against the 34,... milliseconds on multithreaded version on 500 directories in each _first_ and _second_ directories, resulting into the 500 directories in the _result_ dir).